ethereum-optimism/pm/src/sdlc.md

 ### Step 4a: Publish Governance proposal

 > [!IMPORTANT]
-> Final betanet testing must be complete before the governance proposal is published.
+> Final alphanet and betanet testing must be complete before the governance proposal is published.
 > There should be _full_ confidence in the on-chain and off-chain code, including any activation timestamps, absolute prestate hash and contract deployment addresses.
 > Governance posts should not be published optimistically in an attempt to save time by running betanet testing in parallel.